Joni Kauko: Mohun Bagan

+After being out for nearly 16 months due to injury, Kauko rejoined Mohun Bagan, replacing Hugo Boumous in the squad for the second half of the 2023–24 season.
+He returned to the pitch as a 61st-minute substitute in a 2–0 home win against Hyderabad FC.
+On 17 February 2024, Kauko provided a hat-trick of assists in a 4–2 home win over NorthEast United.
+On 31 March 2024, Kauko scored his first goal after the injury, in a 3–2 loss against Chennaiyin.

+Inter Kashi

+For the 2024-25 season, Kauko signed with Indian I-League club Inter Kashi.
+Kauko made his official debut for his new club on 22 November, as a starter in a 1–0 home victory over SC Bengaluru.
+He scored his first goal for Inter Kashi on 20 December, in a 3–1 home win over Sreenidi Deccan.

 International career

 Kauko was a regular member for the Finland's U21 during 2009–2012, making in total of 23 appearances and scoring three goals.
 He has also served as a captain for the Finland U-21 team.

 He made his senior debut on 22 January 2012, in a friendly against Trinidad and Tobago.
 During Finland's qualification campaign for the UEFA Euro 2016 he was a member of the team in 8 matches but remained as an unused substitute.
 In 2018–19 UEFA Nations League he gained four caps and was in the starting line up on 15 November 2018 in a match against Greece.

 Kauko was called up for the UEFA Euro 2020 pre-tournament friendly match against Sweden on 29 May 2021.